EnviroDIY/USGS_NGWOS/NGWOS_TTN/ReadMe.md

 - electroniccats/CayenneLPP@^1.4.0
 - greiman/SdFat@^2.3

-You can download all of these dependencies together in the [zip file](https://github.com/EnviroDIY/USGS_NGWOS/raw/refs/heads/main/NGWOS_TTN/TTNDependencies.zip) in this folder.
+You can download all of these dependencies together in the [zip file](https://github.com/EnviroDIY/USGS_NGWOS/blob/main/AllDependencies.zip) in the repository main folder.
 After unzipping the dependencies, move them all to your Arduino libraries folder.
 Instructions for finding your libraries folder are [here](https://support.arduino.cc/hc/en-us/articles/4415103213714-Find-sketches-libraries-board-cores-and-other-files-on-your-computer).